Scalability refers to your business’s ability to grow while only incrementally committing more resources.

-It’s also something that many startups struggle with.
-Unfortunately, the overwhelming number of myths out there regarding scalability make it that much more of a challenge.
+It’s something that many startups struggle with.
+Unfortunately, the overwhelming number of myths out there regarding scalability makes it that much more of a challenge.

-Understanding these myths will help you scale your business much more quickly and avoid some of the most common pitfalls.
+Understanding these myths will help you more quickly scale your business and avoid some of the most common pitfalls.

 Myth #1: Explosive growth is impossible for my business